KKK MOSiR Krosno

 KKK MOSiR Krosno, for sponsorship reasons named Miasto Szkła Krosno, is a Polish basketball club based in Krosno.
-As of 2025, the club competes in the Orlen Basket Liga, the highest basketball division in Poland, after winning the 2024–25 I Liga.
+As of 2026, the club competes in the I Liga, the second highest basketball division in Poland.

 History

 In the 2015–16 season, Krosno won the I Liga and was promoted to the PLK.
 In its first PLK season, the team ended in 12th place for the regular season.

 In the 2018–19 season, Krosno finished in the 16th and last place and was relegated back to the I Liga.

 Sponsorship names

 Due to sponsorship reasons, the club has been known as: